ramottamado/ramottamado.github.io/_posts/2022-02-11-low-level-left-join-in-apache-flink.md

 ### The `FactDimStreamJoin` class

-A fairly basic example of an abstract class extending `KeyedCoProcessFunction` to do low-level joins will look like this:
+A fairly basic example of an abstract class extending `KeyedCoProcessFunction` to do low-level left join will look like this:

 ```java
 /**